sothawo/kovasbak/readme.md

  * Spring Boot
  * Apache Kafka

-the project's user is built from the first letters of the language/tools/product used to build it.
+the project's name is built from the first letters of the language/tools/product used to build it.

 Just a demo to show how the language, frameworks and tools work together.